zamilskhan/docs-new/source/installation-guide/index.md

 # vim /etc/default/grub
 ```

-    - Ensure that the following lines are present in the glub file
+  * Ensure that the following lines are present in the grub file
 ```
 GRUB_TIMEOUT=10
 GRUB_CMDLINE_LINUX="console=ttyS0,19200n8"